Timbers score late to once again take down Sounders at CenturyLink

 Blanco, a fourth-year MLS veteran, looked to be crying on the sideline as he was given medical attention.
 He was replaced in the lineup by Marvin Loria in the fifth minute.

-Shortly after the substitution, Portland scored off a give-and-go play between midfielders Diego Valeri and Williamson in the box in the 9th minute.
-The goal is an MLS first for Williamson.
+Shortly after the substitution, Portland scored off a give-and-go play between midfielders Diego Valeri and Williamson in the box in the ninth minute.
+The goal was an MLS first for Williamson.

 Both teams made substitutions to put more offensive threats on the field late in the second half.
 Schmetzer was also motivated by defensive midfielder Jordy Delem knocking heads with teammate Yeimar Gomez Andrade.
 Delem stayed in the game after the collision but substituted off in the 62nd minute by forward Will Bruin.